Visit El Golfo & the Green Lake in Lanzarote

 On the southwest coast of Lanzarote, in the municipality of Yaiza, close to Los Hervideros (another must-see place on the island) you can find the Green Lagoon, also known as El Golfo.
 This place actually goes by many names and it's also called Charco de los Clicos or the Green Lake / Lago Verde in Spanish.

 After the eruptions in 1730, the crater of the volcano has been flooded and so the green lagoon was formed.
-Even today the lake is still connected through the underground with the ocean, which is how it maintains its water level.
+Even today the lagoon is connected to the sea by underground tunnels and is separated from the sea by a sandy beach; its green color comes from the presence of a large number of plant organisms in suspension.

-The green color of the lagoon is in great contrast with the deep blue of the ocean and the entire landscape, with the volcanic rocks in the background, provides a very unique sight.
+The green color of the lagoon is in great contrast with the deep blue of the ocean and the entire landscape, with the volcanic rocks in the background, providing a very unique sight.

 El Golfo has been declared a nature reserve and so now it's forbidden to swim in the lake, which is why it's surrounded by a wooden fence.